2CA: 1930s

-By October 1938 competition was on the way, in the form of Canberra's second radio station 2CY (now ABC Radio National).
+By October 1938 competition was on the way, in the form of Canberra's second radio station 2CY (now Radio National).
 With the mast nearing completion, the station was due to be on air before Christmas.
 2CA wasn't going to take this lying down and began to significantly expand its broadcasting hours.
-At that time, 2CA was broadcasting daily from 7am to 10.30pm, but would regularly take off-air breaks mid-morning (around 9am-10.30am) and early afternoon (12.30-3.30pm).
+At that time, 2CA was broadcasting daily from 7am to 10.30pm, but would regularly take off-air breaks mid-morning (around 9am-10.30am) and early afternoon (12.30 to 3.30pm).
 However, on Thursday 6 October 1938, 2CA said 'goodnight everybody' for what had planned to be the last time.

 On the evening of Friday 7 October, in an extraordinary demonstration of early radio networking, 2CA commenced its first overnight radio service.
-Making use of time-zone variations, 2CA began to simulcast radio from South Australia from 11.30pm-12.30am (11pm-12pm SA time), then over to Western Australia from 12.30am-3.30am (9.30pm-12.30am WA time), picking up New Zealand radio from 3.30am-5am (5.30am-7am NZ time).
+Making use of time-zone variations, 2CA began to simulcast radio from South Australia from 11.30pm to 12.30am (11pm to 12pm SA time), then over to Western Australia from 12.30am to 3.30am (9.30pm to 12.30am WA time), picking up New Zealand radio from 3.30am to 5am (5.30am to 7am NZ time).
 It is probable 2CA took a feed from fellow Macquarie radio stations 5DN in Adelaide and 6PR in Perth.
-The next day, the station had closed gaps in its local daytime schedule, delivering Canberra's first 24-hour broadcasting station - only the second radio station in Australia to do so.
+The next day, the station had closed gaps in its local daytime schedule, delivering Canberra's first 24-hour broadcasting station – only the second radio station in Australia to do so.
 However, it would be relatively short-lived, with the outbreak of WW2 less than 12-months away.